-Still, Captain America is maybe the most political piece of superhero cinema, ever.
+Still, Captain America and the Winter Soldier is maybe the most political piece of superhero cinema, ever.
 The film takes a literal symbol of American morality and then makes the entire support system around him riddled with corruption.
 Sure, SHIELD doesn’t really exist, but it is unquestionably a stand-in for both the United States intelligence and defense apparatus.
 These institutions are infested with the very evil they were meant to fight.
 The storytellers’ answer to that problem is not to weed it out and maintain the status quo.
 No, they burn it all to the ground.
 And, just as most idealists do, when they destroy what was built to keep the whole thing going, they don’t have anything to replace it with.
 And that’s just the big picture.

 The Communal Cinema of Superhero Movies